 I’ve had people before write out or draw pictures of what I did over the weekend for weekend chats.
 This is a great option for level one students.
 Level two ways that you can do this for weekend chats, is you can give them a version of what you did over the weekend and give it back to you, and see what you had in common over the weekend.
 You can even do little venn diagrams with this, you can do Pictionary.

 P.S.
 Have you ever wished the transition to proficiency were easier to do?
-Grab the FREE toolkit here or below to learn the framework for updating your practice to comprehensible input – without all the overwhelm – and prepare for the challenges ahead.
+Grab the FREE toolkit here or above to learn the framework for updating your practice to comprehensible input – without all the overwhelm – and prepare for the challenges ahead.

 Pictionary in Spanish Class